plantbreeding/BrAPI-Manuscript2/manuscript.md

 An API is a technical connection between two pieces of software.
 Just as a Graphical User Interface (GUI) or a Command Line Interface (CLI) allows a human user to interact with a piece of software, an API allows one software application to interact with another.
 A GUI or CLI might allow a user to input data, read data, and start processes within an application.
 An API allows one piece of software (sometimes called a client, user agent, or service consumer) to programmatically input data, read data, and start process within another piece of software (sometimes called a server or service provider).

 A REST style web service is a type of API commonly used in today's web infrastructure.
 REST is a technical architecture that describes the stateless transmission of data between applications.
-Typically, RESTful web service APIs are implemented using the standard HTTP protocol that most of the modern internet is built upon.
+Typically, RESTful web service APIs are implemented using the standard HTTP protocol that most of the modern internet is built upon [@doi:10.1145/514183.514185].
 These implementations generally use JavaScript Object Notation (JSON) to represent the data being transferred.
 Both HTTP and JSON are programming language agnostic, very stable, and very flexible.
 This means BrAPI can be implemented in almost any piece of software, and can solve a wide range of use cases.

 Data repositories and service providers can choose to represent their data as a BrAPI compatible API.
 By mapping their internal data structures to the standard models, data repositories can easily expose data to the outside world.
 Similarly, they can accept new data from external sources and automatically map the new data into an existing database.
 Client application developers can take advantage of this standardization by building tools and connectors that integrate with all BrAPI compatible data repositories.
 Visualization, reporting, analytics, data collection, and quality control tools can be built once and shared with other organizations following the standards.
 As the number of BrAPI compatible databases, tools, and organizations grows, so does the value added by implementing the standard into a given application.